 Quick Rundown of the Donner DEP-10

-- 🥇【Semi-weighted Digital Piano】-The DEP-10 digital piano with 88 Half Weighted Hammer Keys simulates the real touch of playing the piano.
-Half-weighted keys reduce the sense of strength than full-weighted keys, for more sensitive touch response to suit different playing styles, suitable for beginners.
+- 🥇【Full-sized 88 Semi-weighted Keys】Donner DEP-10 digital piano features 88 semi-weighted keys that simulate the real touch of playing a piano.
+Semi-weighted keys reduce the sense of strength than full-weighted keys for more sensitive touch response to suit different playing styles, provide greater control, and maximizes playing comfort.

 Quick Rundown of the Yamaha P45